storybookjs/react-native/docs/src/pages/addons/writing-addons/index.md

 ## Packaging

-You can package this addon into a NPM module very easily.
+It's possible to package this addon into a NPM module.
 As an example, have a look at this [package](https://github.com/storybookjs/storybook/tree/master/addons/notes).

 In addition to moving the above code to a NPM module, we've set `react` and `@storybook/addons` as peer dependencies.